henriksod/Fabrik2DArduino/README.md

 Todo
 ------------
 * Implement templates for all methods with default type as single precision float.
 Make calculations work for arbitrary-precision integers and floating point numbers.
+* Add runtime performance stats, like memory and cpu usage, as well as solver speed at different precision levels.